JoeSchmuck/Multi-Report/README.md

 # Multi-Report and Drive-Selftest for TrueNAS 13+ Core/Scale

+Bug-Fix and (Disk Layout Beta - SCALE ONLY) in Multi-Report version 3.26

 Bug-Fix Multi-Report Versions 3.21 to 3.24 and Drive-Selftest Version 1.07 Yes, a few bugs of course.
 Here is what changed for MR:
  - Added SMR Update to the -update_all switch.